suneshan/helloDApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project documents my experience building a Decentralized Application (dApp) from the ground up.
-Part of my journey was to setup an easy to use local environment in which I could develop and deploy Smart Contracts :smile:.
+Part of my journey was to setup an easy to use local environment in which I could develop and deploy Smart Contracts.
 My operating system of choice is Windows 10 but I beleive some of the concepts/setups will be similar to other operating systems.

 Here's why:
 * Smart Contracts are amazing and your time should be focused on creating them in the quickest possible way.